BlueBrain/Brayns/python/doc/source/usage_usepythonapi.rst

 To create a connection to the backend from the Python API, we need the URI of the braynsService instance we want to connect to (ip:port).
-The IP is always the one of the machine the instance is running on, seen from the machine of the Python client.
+The IP is always the machine the instance is running on seen from the Python client.

 .. hint::